Your Guide To Mirror Tiles

 4. Fragility: Mirror tiles, especially those made from thin glass, are fragile and susceptible to breaking due to impacts or heat exposure.
 This is a common concern for all glass products, but it's more prominent with thinner glass.

-A classic case of mirror distortion...
+a classic case of mirror distortion...

 Design Phase